Ashutoshjha001/Picowalk/README.md

 # Picowalk
-Free Minded guy Enjoying Dodging the ball underneath the hot sun while listening the music.
+Free Minded guy Enjoy Dodging the ball underneath the hot sun while listening the music.

 Fully Understanding of algorithm to let every steps possible in the game.